National Single Window Secretariat

 Project Scope

-• Centralized portal for all stakeholders involved in both the import and export processes
+• Centralised portal for all stakeholders involved in both the import and export processes

 • Single repository to facilitate data exchange utilized by government agencies and all stakeholders in trading community